• Skip to primary navigation

 Instructions

-• Leave to cool in the fridge for at least 2 hours.
+• Leave to chill and set in the fridge for at least 2 hours.

-• When ready to serve, run the underside of the moulds briefly under hot water then carefully turn them out directly on to the serving plates and pour around the coulis.
+Moulds: run the underside of the moulds under hot water (for up to a minute) then carefully turn them out on to a pastry scraper (or pie slice).
+This makes it easier to flip them directly on to the serving plates.
+Pour around the blended cherry sauce.

 Notes